dvque/blueprint-astro-supabase/README.md

 Note: The `createServerClient` function takes a third argument, which is an object with a `cookies` property.
 This is a custom implementation of the `Cookies` interface from the [Cookies API](https://developer.mozilla.org/en-US/docs/Web/API/Cookies_API).
 This is required because Astro does not have a built-in way to access cookies on the server.
 The `createServerClient` function will use this to set and get cookies on the server.

-6. If the array of responses is empty, you can try adding new policy:
+6. Check the database policies.
+Go to your Supabase project dashboard.

 ![Database policies](screenshot.png)
 ![Policy](screenshot-1.png)